We use art to encourage our students to develop and express their ideas through a variety of media.

 Key Stage 3

-Art offers a broad-based course with a wide range of activities.
-We start by developing drawing skills and then move onto painting, sculpture and printing.
-The course also enables students to develop their practical, presentation and research skills.
+Art offers a broad based course with a wide range of activities.
+We start by developing drawing skills which underpin the teaching of sculpture, painting and mixed media.
+The curriculum also enables pupils to develop their presentation and research skills.

 Key Stage 4

-Examination results over the past decade have shown consistent improvement with approximately 80% of candidates achieving A* - C grades.
-We hope to involve pupils in trips and visits to various galleries when possible in order to enrich their concepts and develop fresh ideas for their coursework.
+Examination results for Fine Art and Textiles have been consistently good with an average of 75% of pupils achieving A*- C grades (6 -9 from 2017).
+We involve pupils in trips and visits to various galleries whenever possible in order to enrich their understanding and develop fresh ideas for their coursework.

 Alumna Daisy Jacobs recently won at the BAFTAs, Edinburgh Film Festival and received an Academy Award nomination for her work on the animated short film, ‘The Bigger Picture’.
 You can see more of Daisy's work on The Bigger Picture on her Vimeo channel at: https://vimeo.com/thebiggerpicturefilm (link opens in new window).